projectacrn/acrn-hypervisor/doc/user-guides/kernel-parameters.rst

           consoleblank=0

    * - ``rootwait``
-     - Service VM,User VM
+     - Service VM, User VM
      - Wait (indefinitely) for root device to show up.
-       Useful for devices that are detected asynchronously (e.g. USB and MMC devices).
+       Useful for devices that are detected asynchronously (e.g., USB and MMC devices).
      - ::

           rootwait

    * - ``root``
-     - Service VM,User VM
+     - Service VM, User VM
-     - Define the root filesystem
+     - Define the root filesystem.

        ``/dev/<disk_name><decimal>``
-          represents the device number of the partition - device number of disk plus the partition number
+          represents the device number of the partition - device number of disk plus the partition number.

        ``/dev/<disk_name>p<decimal>``
-          same as above, this form is used when disk name of the partitioned disk ends with a digit.
-To separate disk name and partition slot, a 'p' is inserted.
+          same as above, this form is used when the disk name of the partitioned disk ends with a digit.
+To separate the disk name and partition slot, a ``p`` is inserted.

        ``PARTUUID=00112233-4455-6677-8899-AABBCCDDEEFF``
-          representing the unique id of a partition if the partition table provides it.
+          represents the unique ID of a partition if the partition table provides it.
 The UUID may be either an EFI/GPT UUID, or refer to an MSDOS partition using the format SSSSSSSS-PP, where SSSSSSSS is a zero-filled hexadecimal representation of the 32-bit
-          "NT disk signature", and PP is a zero-filled hexadecimal representation of the 1-based partition number.
+          NT disk signature, and PP is a zero-filled hexadecimal representation of the 1-based partition number.
      - ::